The journey of finding a home. How hard can it be?

 Accessed in Aug 2019

-If you have a thought on this topic, please feel free to get in touch.
+If you have thoughts on this topic, please feel free to get in touch.
 I love to hear others' standpoints.
 Otherwise, since you made it all the way here, you might also like these posts:

 ![]() Alternatively, see details about my artwork "Duality," which is about the many sides of the challenges we face.
 It's the source of the picture atop this article. |